Primes of the form $p^2 + nq^2$: Number-theoretic bounds

 \begin{lemma} Let $n \ge 1$ be fixed and let $r(t)$ be the number of representations of $t$ by $x^2 + ny^2$ with $x, y \in \Z$.
 Then $r(t) \le 6\tau(t)$. \end{lemma} \begin{proof} We work with ideals in $K = \Q(\sqrt{-n})$.
 We have $t = x^2 + ny^2$ if and only if $N((x + y\sqrt{-n})) = t$.
 Since a principal ideal is generated by $|\O^*_K| \le 6$ different elements of $\O_K$, we see that $r(t)$ is bounded above by $6$ times the number of ideals of norm $t$.
 To count the number of such ideals, factor $t = p_1^{a_1} \cdots p_k^{a_k}$ as a product of prime powers.
 The number of ideals of norm $p^a$ is either $a+1$ (if $p$ splits in $K$) or $1_{2 \mid a}$ (if $p$ is inert in $K$) or $1$ if $p$ ramifies.
 In all cases, the number of such ideals is at most $a+1$, and so the number of ideals of norm $t$ is $\le (a_1 + 1) \cdots (a_k + 1) = \tau(t)$. \end{proof}

-Once in the main text, and also in \cref{number-field-mertens} below, we need the following classical estimate on the number of ideals of norm up to a given threshold. \begin{lemma} For any number field $K$, the number of ideals in $\O_K$ of norm $\le X$ is $\ll_K X$.
-In the case of an imaginary quadratic field $K$, the number of ideals in $\O_K$ of norm $\le X$ is $C_K X + O(X^{1/2 + o(1)})$. \end{lemma} \begin{proof} Results of this form date back to work of Dedekind, Weber, and Hecke and take the form $C_K X + O_K(X^{1 - [K:\Q]^{-1}})$.
+We need the following classical estimate on the number of ideals of norm up to a given threshold. \begin{lemma} For any number field $K$, the number of ideals in $\O_K$ of norm at most $X$ is $C_K X + O(X^{1 - [K:\Q]^{-1}})$. \end{lemma} \begin{proof} Results of this form date back to work of Dedekind, Weber, and Hecke and take the form $C_K X + O_K(X^{1 - [K:\Q]^{-1}})$.
 Here $C_K=|\O^*_K|^{-1} |\Delta|^{-1/2}2^{r_1 + r_2} \pi^{r_2} R$ where $R$ is the regulator and $r_1, r_2$ the number of real and pairs of conjugate complex embeddings.
 For a sketch proof, see \cite[Theorem~1]{heilbronn}. \end{proof}

-Finally, we need a weak Mertens-type upper bound in number fields. \begin{lemma} Let $K$ be an algebraic number field.
-Then
+Finally, we need an analogue of Mertens' `second theorem' in number fields. \begin{lemma} Let $K$ be any number field.
+Then there is some constant $M_K$ such that